argonautproject/cgm/input/pagecontent/index.md

 SMART Health Links (SHLinks) provide a complementary method for sharing CGM data and reports between patients, caregivers, clinicians, and other authorized parties.
 SHLinks allow users to easily share selected subsets of CGM data as needed, without relying on direct integration between systems.

+#### Use Cases

+By offering user-mediated sharing of both granular data and summarized reports, SHLinks can flexibly support diverse sharing scenarios.

+* Patient mediated sharing of CGM data
+  * for referrals, care transitions, school, or travel
+  * with clinicians, caregivers, or researchers.

 #### Actors

 **SHLink Creator.** A system that can generate SHLinks containing CGM data and reports, acting as a SHLink Sharing Application.